 Feast your eyes, this is some of the last abandoned farm land in Silicon Valley, currently on the block for a baseball stadium and parking lot.
 As land, you can mow it, spray it, or graze it, but the first two pollute and deplete the soil.
 Grazing gives you food, clothing, soil, flood control, and enhanced habitat for bugs and birds... but then, there's always the parking lot.
 Take your pick.
-Personally, I think that having animals around is important to people.
 The plant managers paying for this project told me that so many people come to see the sheep it's almost a nuisance.
 Do you think maybe that indicates a deficit in our modern lifestyles that isn't simply "open space"?